Our civil litigation lawyers fight for families of victims

 You also have the legal right to seek financial compensation for undocumented items, which most refer to as emotional pain and suffering or distress.
 In wrongful death cases, we can show that your loved one suffered as a result of the accident or incident.
 Though we cannot ask for compensation for your own emotional pain, we may file for “value of life.”
 This lets us show how the loss of that individual will hurt and harm the victim’s loved ones.

-How long does the process take in Florida?
+How long does the process take in Plantation?